racket/release-catalog/scripts/README.md

 Even scripts that don't write to repositories may need a token to avoid hitting the rate limit for unauthenticated applications.

+`scripts/poll.rkt` (and possibly others, too) instead use an application key (to be used from scripts on the build server with the build account, presumably --stamourv).
+It should live at

+    (build-path (find-system-path 'pref-dir) "github-poll-client.rktd")

+and contain a list of two strings, the client id and the client secret.
+(I'm not entirely sure where those come from, possibly generated when registering an application (here the release-catalog polling client) with GitHub.
+(The write aspects of the build script that also does the polling is handled differently, via a "deploy key" on the build server.)
+If you need them, I (and probably ryanc) have them. --stamourv)

 ## Typical usage

+(Full details are in the release checklist, master copy in the iplt repo.)

 The following outlines the usual use of the scripts.